Faegre Drinker Biddle & Reath LLP, a Delaware limited liability partnership | This website contains attorney advertising.

 • The amendments to PAGA will apply to actions brought on or after June 19, 2024 (unless the plaintiff gave notice to the LWDA prior to that date).
 Further, the early resolution provisions will become operative on October 1, 2024 (except that the 33-day cure deadline available to employers prior to the amendments will remain in place until October 1, 2024.)

-On June 27, 2024, California Gov. Newsom signed legislation — Assembly Bill (AB) 2288 and Senate Bill (SB) 92 — that substantially reforms the Labor Code Private Attorneys General Act of 2004 (PAGA) The legislation, which was negotiated among Gov. Newsom, legislators, and labor and business groups, provides employers with new and powerful tools for addressing and defending PAGA claims, moving forward.
+California Gov. Newsom is expected to sign new legislation — Assembly Bill (AB) 2288 and Senate Bill (SB) 92 — that substantially reforms the Labor Code Private Attorneys General Act of 2004 (PAGA) The legislation, which was negotiated among Gov. Newsom, legislators, and labor and business groups, provides employers with new and powerful tools for addressing and defending PAGA claims, moving forward.
 As a result of this new law, the initiative to repeal and replace PAGA, which was scheduled to appear on the November ballot in California, has been withdrawn.
 The key provisions of the reform legislation are summarized below.

 Standing